Be-Secure/Be-Secure/README.md

 The open source projects are categorized based on  purpose,interoperability and technology ,They include other open source dependencies that are most frequently required to develop enterprise grade open source solutions.

-Each BeSecure tech stack will be associated with atleast two types of BeSman environment namely the development or provisioning environment [Dev] as well as the security testing or security sandbox environment [Sec].
+Each BeSecure tech stack will be associated with atleast two types of BeSman environments namely the Development or Provisioning environment [Dev] as well as the security testing or security sandbox environment [Sec].

 #### BeSecure Open Source Tech stacks are –